asterinas/asterinas/docs/src/osdk/guide/README.md

 ### Install

-`cargo-osdk` is published on [crates.io](https://crates.io/), and can be installed by
+`cargo-osdk` is published on [crates.io](https://crates.io/), and can be installed by running
 ```bash
 cargo install cargo-osdk
 ```

 ### Upgrade
-If `cargo-osdk` is already installed, the tool can be upgraded by
+If `cargo-osdk` is already installed, the tool can be upgraded by running
 ```bash
 cargo install --force cargo-osdk
 ```